 Where the HomePod Mini falls back a little is in its support for third-party services.
 Things have certainly opened up somewhat since the original HomePod was launched – most notably in the addition of radio stations via TuneIn – but there’s still a long way to go.
 Spotify integration is top of the wishlist, and we’d also like to see Tidal and Deezer there.
 BBC Sounds is a must for the UK, too, as you can’t currently access BBC radio stations using Siri commands.
 We say “Hey Siri, play BBC Radio 5 Live”, and the Mini starts playing Five-O by James.
 It's a lovely song, but it’s not the Champions League football we were after.

-Apple is at least taking steps in the right direction – Pandora and Amazon Music is also being added – but there’s no guarantee that the service you want or already use will be added further down the line.
+Apple is at least taking steps in the right direction – Pandora and Amazon Music are being added – but there’s no guarantee that the service you want or already use will be added further down the line.
 In short, this is still a device aimed at those already embedded in the Apple ecosystem: not only do you require an iOS device to set up the HomePod Mini, you also need to be a regular user of many of its services, particularly Apple Music, in order to really get the most out of it.

 That isn’t to say that it’s impossible to play non-Apple Music music on the HomePod Mini.
 AirPlay 2 integration means that audio can be sent from myriad iOS apps, including Spotify and Tidal.
 The slight issue there is that AirPlay 2 works like Bluetooth, using your iOS device as a source, rather than Chromecast, which uses your phone as a way to control music that the speaker then streams directly from the cloud.
 There’s nothing particularly wrong with the AirPlay/Bluetooth method, but it does have implications for sound quality and battery life.

 Regularly switching between Siri and AirPlay can make for a slightly disjointed user experience, too.
 We can’t help but feel that Apple could do with a dedicated HomePod app that integrates all available services and makes all content searchable and then combinable in queues, much in the way that Sonos has.
-Right now, control of the HomePod and HomePod Mini is built into the Home app, but you’ll find only rudimentary controls for music (play, pause, volume etc.) alongside a handful of settings.
+Right now, control of the HomePod 2 and HomePod Mini is built into the Home app, but you’ll find only rudimentary controls for music (play, pause, volume etc) alongside a handful of settings.

 From the moment we start playing music, it’s clear that the HomePod Mini comfortably outperforms its size and price.
 It goes much louder than expected – even 75 per cent volume is louder than we imagine most people will regularly want to go in an average-sized living room.
 But, no matter how much you push it, the HomePod Mini never shows any sign of strain.
 It’s clean and composed at all volumes.